 Bourgeois or Bare-Bones?

-There are low and high-end models of both styles — oscillating and side-to-side — with prices ranging from $30 to $250, depending on features offered.We would not buy any toothbrush that did NOT have the following features:
+There are low and high-end models of both styles — oscillating and side-to-side — with prices ranging from $30 to over $200, depending on features offered.We would not buy any toothbrush that did NOT have the following features:

 We also strongly recommend you consult with your dentist if you are looking at making this purchase to whiten your teeth.
 We found little-to-no evidence to back these claims.